zedoppa/Tavernlight-Games-Trial-Task/README.md

 # Tavernlight Games Trial Task
- Thiis is just a public repo for interview tasks by Tavernlight Games
+> This is just a public repo for interview tasks by Tavernlight Games